 The Convention has 54 articles that cover all aspects of a child’s life and set out the civil, political, economic, social and cultural rights that all children everywhere are entitled to.
 It also explains how adults and governments must work together to make sure all children can enjoy all their rights.

 Every child has rights, whatever their ethnicity, gender, religion, language, abilities or any other status.

-We have developed a Declaration of Intent with Acorns teams highlighting our commitment to the CRC, and we are continuing to have conversations with care colleagues on their understanding of the Rights of Every Child.
-There are also displays across our hospices to further demonstrate our commitment.
+We have also developed a Declaration of Intent with Acorns teams highlighting our commitment to the CRC, with care colleagues thoroughly understanding child rights and fully adopting rights respecting attitudes.
+Child rights and Convention articles clearly displayed throughout our hospices to further demonstrate our commitment.

 Our aim is to continue our Rights Respecting journey to maintain this high standard and do all we can to further our work to promote choice and opportunities for all children and young people to be heard, make choices and thrive.